 Because if your readers don’t trust you, they’ll run to another author with a proven track record and leave your work to collect dust instead of sales.

 I’ve failed many times – as a fiction author, a playwright, and a self-publisher.

 But I’ve taken the time and effort to reflect on those failures and make dramatic changes to my craft and my brand.

 I’ve mentored many would-be authors who failed to meet their readers’ expectations, and I’ve taught creative writing students in a classroom setting, many of whom barely had any grasp of the basics to even begin telling a decent tale.

-I’ve written for websites that teach sound storytelling techniques, like The Write Practice, Write to Done, and Live Write Thrive.
-After the success of my post at The Write Practice, I was invited to serve as a judge in the 2016-17 Winter Writing Contest, which led to my role as a moderator for the Becoming Writer community.
+I’m currently a biweekly contributor to The Write Practice, and I’ve written for websites that teach sound storytelling techniques such as Write to Done and Live Write Thrive.
+I also served as a judge in the 2016-17 Winter Fiction Contest, which led to my role as a moderator for the Becoming Writer community.

 Oh.
 And in September 2016, I published my first novel, The Bean of Life, an achievement I share NOT because it’s been a huge success, but because of all the lessons I’ve learned from the arduous-but-rewarding journey of novel-writing and publishing.

 And from all of this experience, and from many moments of failure, I’ve learned A LOT.